jkbgbr/simplesi/README.md

 ## Getting Started

 I chose `si` to be the customary abbreviation for the package.
-The simplest way to use the package is to import it and call the environment with the filename of the environment.
+The simplest way to use the package is to import it and call the environment with the filename of the environment. `env_name` is optional, if omitted, the seven base SI units are available only.

 ```python
 >>> import simplesi as si